How it works

 What happens to my data after a session?

-On standard tiers, devices are wiped and returned to the pool, so anything left on the device is destroyed.
+On standard tiers, devices are sanitized and returned to the pool between renters, so the next person starts from a clean state rather than yours.
 On dedicated slots your install state persists between sessions; you're responsible for what you leave on it.

 How is billing measured?